As well as being a factor in insurance rating and underwriting, BCEGS data is used in a variety of programs and applications:

 - Convective Storm Vulnerability: Quantifying the Role of Effective and Well-Enforced Building Codes in Minimizing Missouri Hail Property Damage.

 - The Role of Effective and Well Enforced Building Codes in Reducing Wind Driven Losses: The Case of Florida

 - Demonstrating the Intensive Benefit to the Local Implementation of a Statewide Building Code

 - The International Code Council (ICC) uses BCEGS code adoption information to assist in their adoption tracking efforts.

-- ISO provides every community building official with detailed information about their program to assist in making management decisions and to inform their stakeholders about efforts to administer local codes effectively.
+- We provides every community building official with detailed information about their program to assist in making management decisions and to inform their stakeholders about efforts to administer local codes effectively.